Wife, romantic, idealist

 My positive attitude could not have been maintained for long, however, without Jim.
 Having his love and support, in sickness and in health, kept me going during some of my lowest times.
 Jim had lost his father after a stroke and his grandmother to cancer.
 He has been determined to do everything in his power to keep me going—often, that meant just holding me while I cried.

 I wouldn’t have chosen to have cancer, but I do love the person I’ve become because of it.
 Cancer has undoubtedly made me special.
 A lot of things had to happen for me to still be here, which gives me reason to believe my life has some sort of purpose.
 I love my life, and I’m not ready for it to be over.
-I don’t take it for granted.
+I choose to look forward, not back, and Jim and I continue to have adventures and dream big.
 I make sure to take a moment every day to look at the world around me, and just breathe in the beauty.